malabikas/AML-Fall-2019/README.md

 ![ABCNN-2](https://github.com/malabikas/AML-Fall-2019/blob/master/ABCNN-2.PNG)
 _Taken from Yin et al's ABCNN: Attention-Based Convolutional Neural Network for Modeling Sentence Pairs_

-1. In ABCNN-2, attention matrix is prepared not using the input representation feature map as described in ABCNN-2 but on the output of convolution operation, let’s call this “conv feature map”.
-In our example this is the 7 and 9 column feature maps representing s0 and s1 respectively.
-So therefore, the attention matrix dimensions will also be of different compared to ABCNN-1 — it’s 7 x 9 here.
+1. In ABCNN-2, attention matrix is generated using the output of convolution operation.
-This attention matrix is then used to derive attention weights by summing all attention values in a given row (for s0) or columns (for s1).
-For example, for 1st column in conv feature map for s0, this would be sum of all values in 1st row in attention matrix.
-For 1st column in conv feature map for s1, this would be sum of all values in 1st column of attention matrix.
-In other words, there is one attention weight for every unit/column in the conv feature map.
+2. This matrix is used to derive attention weights by summing the values in a row for _s0_ and summing the values in a column for _s1_.
-The attention weight is then used to “re-weight” the conv feature map columns.
-Every column in the pooling output feature map is computed as the attention weighted sum of the “w” conv feature map columns that are being pooled — in our examples above this was 3.
+3. This attention weight is used to re-calculate the convolution feature map columns.
+Every column is calculated as the attention weighted sum of the _w_ conv feature map columns that are being pooled.

 ##### ABCNN-3
 ![ABCNN-3](https://github.com/malabikas/AML-Fall-2019/blob/master/ABCNN3.PNG)